Why, How & What is Usability Testing?

 Usability Testing Definition

-The testing aim is to recognize any usability problems, gather qualitative and quantitative data and establish the participant’s fulfilment user’s product.
+The testing aim is to recognize any usability problems, gather qualitative and quantitative data, and establish the participant’s fulfillment user’s product.

 Read Also: Selenium WebDriver Architecture

 Usability testing is an essential element of quality assurance.
 It is the measure of a product’s potential to accomplish the goals of the user.
 Usability testing is a method by which users of a product are asked to perform certain tasks to measure the product’s ease-of-use, task time, and the user’s perception of the experience.
 This looks like a unique usability practice because it provides direct input on how real users use the system.